dimanikulin/dimanikulin/WhatILearnedAsDevOps_en.md

 &nbsp;&nbsp;&nbsp; Once code change is pushed to GitHub, [main workflow](https://github.com/dimanikulin/fva/blob/master/.github/workflows/main.yml) is being executed and you will have new [Installation packages](https://github.com/dimanikulin/fva/releases) to use.
 All steps to build a package are called on any push to master or TBD branch.
 More details are located in comments and step names [here](https://github.com/dimanikulin/fva/blob/master/.github/workflows/main.yml).
-TODO explain how to install and cfg on github site
+TBD- explain how to install and cfg on github site

 https://forum.gitlab.com/t/help-regarding-googletest-and-how-to-integrate-it-with-the-ci-pipeline/46805